 Routine monitoring of Salt Lake County streams allows the Watershed Program to assess where watershed conditions appear to be changing, identify areas of concern, and guide stream restoration efforts.

-An expanded water quality data collection program was undertaken in 2009, and has been refined over time to reflect specific interests in the watershed, including:
+An expanded water quality data collection program was undertaken in 2009, and has been refined over time to reflect specific interests in the watershed.

-This data is collected in tandem with our stream gauging program and is shared with regulatory agencies at the federal, state, and local levels.
+waterways.
+This data is shared with regulatory agencies at the federal, state, and local levels.